-Coorie, often compared to the Danish lifestyle trend hygge, comes from an old Scot's word meaning to nestle or snuggle.
+Coorie comes from an old Scot's word meaning to nestle or snuggle.
 However, coorie means much more than this today.
-It encourages us to appreciate the simple pleasures in life, embracing the great outdoors (no matter what the weather) and enjoying the feeling of coming back to home comforts afterwards.
+It encourages us to appreciate the simple pleasures in life, embracing the great outdoors (no matter what the weather) and enjoying the cosy feeling of coming back to home comforts afterwards.

-Toasted marshmallows, hot chocolate, mulled wine and hot toddies all exude warmth and comfort- the perfect treat after a day of stunning Highland walks or perhaps a bracing loch swim.
-If you have found the time to disconnect from work and digital life and have found yourself more connected with nature, family and the home, then congratulations- you are already practicing the art of Coorie.
+Toasted marshmallows, hot chocolate, mulled wine and hot toddies all exude warmth and comfort - the perfect treat after a day of stunning country walks or perhaps a bracing loch swim.
+If you have found the time to disconnect from work and digital life and have found yourself more connected with nature, family and the home, then congratulations - you are already practicing the art of coorie.

 The Language of Coorie

-Here are some important Scottish words and phrases to help you embrace the coorie lifestyle.
+Here are some important Scottish words and phrases to help you embrace that coorie feeling.

-Dreich: Used to describe the Scottish weather; dreary and bleak.
+Dreich: Used to describe the worst of the Scottish weather; dreary and bleak.
 The sort of weather that demands you cook up a tasty Scotch broth and curl up with a good book.